1fpga/retronomicon/CONTRIBUTING.md

 - `retronomicon-users`.
   This will contain user-specific files (e.g. save states and screenshots).

-For local development, since the docker instance isn't accessible from outside your computer if using the docker commands above, you can set the bucket policies to `Public`.
+For local development, since the docker instance isn't accessible from outside your computer if using the docker commands above, you should set the bucket policies to `Public`.
+Otherwise, you won't be able to download the files directly.
 Click on each bucket to change their access policy.
+Public access is fine locally, in production it is set as read-only for the `retronomicon-cores` and `retronomicon-games` buckets, and private for the `retronomicon-users` bucket.

 Next, you need to create API access keys.
 Go to the `Access Keys` tab and click on `Create access key` button in the top right, then click on `Create`.